muhammadanjothosatru/speakyproject/README.md

 - Create Flask to make API work for deployed model on Virtual Machine.
 - Testing the API.
 - Deploy flask in virtual machine

+## Deployment Link
+- The deployment save in other repo https://github.com/mluthfi3d/speaky_deploy

 # Github CLONE